hgzh/VecVi/README.md

 To apply a named position during element definition, use ```VecVi::UseNamedPos()```.
 The position will then be determined like described above.

 Named positions work on global level: they are the same in the whole document and for all sections and blocks.

+## Saving and loading to/from a file
+To save the VecVi structure to a file on the disk, ```VecVi::SaveFile()``` and ```VecVi::LoadFile()``` are supported.

+> VecVi::SaveFile(*psV.VECVI, pzPath.s)
+>
+> *VecVi = VecVi::LoadFile(pzPath.s)

+*SaveFile* saves the current state of the VecVi structure to a json file.
+You can call it at any time and as often as you want after the VecVi structure is correctly allocated.

+*LoadFile* takes a file path as the only parameter and tries to load the json data back into the VecVi structure.
+On success, it returns the pointer to the structure, and zero otherwise.
+While loading, fonts and images will be reloaded if possible.
+For fonts, VecVi automatically saves all required information to reload.
+For images you'll have to set a reference path for images you want to reload as described in the Image chapter.